Skip to content

 quartz worktops cost

-• By Andrii Mysheniuk
+• By Bedri Koliqi

-In this guide, I’ll walk you through everything — from base quartz prices, to hidden extra costs, to tips for getting the best deal.
+But before you dive in, the big question is: how much does quartz cost?
+In this guide, we will walk you through everything from base quartz prices to hidden extra costs to tips for getting the best deal.

 Average Quartz Worktop Prices per Metre in the UK (Budget → Premium)

-Here’s a rough guide (2025 estimates) to help you ballpark what your quartz worktops might cost per metre, before extras:
+Here’s a rough guide (2026 estimates) to help you ballpark what your quartz worktops might cost per metre, before extras:

 Tier Supply Only Installed / Fully Fitted Range